WASHINGTON D.C. CEREBRAL PALSY LAWYERS

 Cerebral palsy is the name given to movement disorders caused by damage to a fetus’s brain.
 There is no one form of cerebral palsy, and its symptoms may vary from person to person.
-At Paulson & Nace, PLLC, we are well aware of how severe the symptoms of cerebral palsy can become, and that it sometimes takes years before they manifest.
-We have helped families throughout Washington, D.C. obtain the compensation they need in order to provide support and care for their children afflicted by cerebral palsy.
-If your child developed CP as a result of medical negligence, we may be able to help you, too.
+At Paulson & Nace, PLLC, we are aware of how severe the symptoms of cerebral palsy can become, and that it sometimes takes years before they manifest.
+We have helped families throughout Washington, D.C. obtain the compensation they need to provide support and care for their children afflicted by cerebral palsy.
+If your child developed CP because of medical negligence, we may be able to help you, too.

 Cerebral palsy is the result of brain damage.
 Undiagnosed brain infections or a case of meningitis could lead to CP, as can a congenital defect.
-In cases of medical negligence, however, cerebral palsy could be the result of:
+In cases of medical negligence, however, cerebral palsy is a birth injury resulting from:

 - Oxygen deprivation, either during labor or by the umbilical cord cutting off the oxygen supply

 - Brain swelling or bleeding caused by vacuum extractor or forceps errors

 - Untreated skull fractures that affect oxygen levels or cut off the circulation of oxygen-rich blood to the brain